randomseed-io/bankster/README.md

 ## Why Bankster (in one breath)

 - **Precision-first arithmetic**: `BigDecimal` everywhere, currency scale-aware operations, and tooling for non-terminating expansions.
+- **Allocation and distribution**: built-in functions for allocating and distributing monetary amounts.
 - **One model for ISO + crypto + custom**: namespaced identifiers like `crypto/ETH`, plus conflict-safe code resolution via weights.
 - **EDN-native ergonomics**: tagged literals (`#money`, `#currency`), readers, macros, and parsing that make data pipelines pleasant.
 - **Registry concept**: treat currencies as a database you can extend, swap, or scope per computation.